UnconditionedLife/smum/Notes/Forms.md

     const submitForm = handleSubmit(doSave);

 to get the function `submitForm()` to call when the user presses `Save`.
-If the validation of individual fields is successful, it will invoke the callback function `doSave()`, which should perform any necessary form-level validation and then save the form contents if the validation is successful.
-If desired, this function can also convert form values to a canonical form, such as converting state abbreviations to upper case, before saving the data.
-After saving the form data successfully, `doSave()` should call `reset(values)` to update the form default values to the current values.
+If the validation of individual fields is successful, it will invoke the callback function `doSave()`.

+The save function should perform the following steps:
+1. Perform any necessary form-level validation.
+If there are any errors, mark them with `setError()` and return.
+2. Convert form values to a canonical form, such as converting state abbreviations to upper case.
+3. Overwrite fields of the original data structure with form data fields using `Object.assign()`.
+Note that this may leave some fields in the original data structure unchanged.
+4. For most data structures, set the created and modified times using `dbSetModifiedTime()`.
+5. Save the updated data structure using `dbSaveData()`.
+6. Call `reset(formValues)` to update the form default values to the current values.

 Resetting the form when the user presses `Cancel` just requires a call to `reset()`.
 The `isDirty` field of `formState` can be used to enable the buttons of the `SaveCancel`